AddPay/addpay-php-sdk/README.md

     echo "Aww!
 Got error code {$errorCode} with message {$errorMsg}.";
 }
 ```

+#### Transactions
+Creating, retreiving, updating, processing and cancelling of transactions are described here.

 ### Public API
 The public API provides some useful geographical meta data that can be used in improving your application, this meta data includes the current exchange rate values, list of world countries and currencies, etc.